erikfredner/erikfredner.github.io/_posts/2017-06-16-quetelet-dh.markdown

 categories:
 ---

-From *A Treatise on Man and the Development of His Faculties*:
+From *A Treatise on Man and the Development of His Faculties* (1835):

 > Should we not laugh at the pretension of a geometrician, who seriously
 > maintained that he had calculated that the genuis of Homer is to that